 Her Bandcamp reads: ‘Let Lizzy Jeff be your cosmic guide to higher vibrations.
 A true Medicine Woman w/ goddess flow, serving enlightenined bars over slappin beats.
 Sit back, inhale the damiana and enjoy the vibe’.
 If that’s your vibe, go check her music out.
 It’s worth it.

 I already mentioned the music of Mose, whose mixes are amazing!
-I mention it again here in the ‘bonus section’ because he mostly makes mixes, as opposed to original music as the artists above do.
+I mention it again here in the ‘bonus section’ because as far as I understand he mostly makes mixes (in collaboration with other artists), as opposed to original music (on his own) as the artists above seem to do.
 And as far as I know Mose is a man, and the other artists are women.
 So he stands out a little here.

 Another thing worth mentioning is the following women circle-friendly list of artists and songs, curated by Sistership Circle which is founded by circle leader Tanya Lynn.
 The list belongs to the free The Art of Leading Circle Startup Kit.
 I have this startup kit booklet, that’s why I know the link. 😉 If you’re interested in women circles, I can definitely recommend checking out Sistership Circle!

 Looking for more music to add to the collection in this post, I just found a few more pages on the web that are worth checking out too:

 Women circle organization Goddess Ceremony demonstrates three small songs to sing together during women circles – beware, they are very repetitive, so you may be stuck with them for